digideskio/glinda/README.rst

 comparisons required; as the user is performing comparisons manually, it was reasonable to assume that the cost of comparisons dominates all other costs.
-Other computations and memory usage were considered to be irrelevant in comparison (hence, a na|iuml|ve, recursive implementation was sufficient).
+Other computations and memory usage were considered to be irrelevant in comparison (hence, a naive, recursive implementation was sufficient).

 Mergesort is not nearly as robust to "mistakes" as other, tournament-style algorithms.
 Matches decided early on tend to have a disproportional effect